lalyos/atlas/README.md

-a cli tool for query atlas.hashicorp.com artifacts.
+A cli tool for query atlas.hashicorp.com artifacts.
 It will print each matching atlas artifact version.

 ## Install